History of Claressa Shields in Timeline

 In December 2019, Claressa Shields was named Sporting News' Female Boxer of the Decade.

-2019: Sportswoman of the Year by the Women's Sports Foundation
+2019: Sportswoman of the Year by Women's Sports Foundation

 In 2019, Claressa Shields was honored as the Sportswoman of the Year by the Women's Sports Foundation.

-On January 10, 2020, Claressa Shields won against Ivana Habazin by unanimous decision for the vacant WBO junior middleweight title, becoming the fastest ever to win titles in 3 divisions male or female in history.
+On January 10, 2020, Claressa Shields faced Ivana Habazin for the vacant WBO junior middleweight title and won by unanimous decision, becoming the fastest ever to win titles in 3 divisions male or female in history.

-In November 2020, Claressa Shields signed a three-year contract with Professional Fighters League and began training in Brazilian Jiu-Jitsu.
+In November 2020, Claressa Shields signed a three-year contract with Professional Fighters League and was expected to make her mixed martial arts debut in 2021.

 2020: BET Award for Sportswoman of the Year Nominee